Dynamical Spin-Orbit-Based Spin Transistor: Introduction

 Following the theoretical proposal for a spin field-effect transistor by Datta and Das in 1990~\cite{datta}, much research has focused on the realization of spin-based transistors that might eventually be more efficient and faster compared to the present transistors based on charge transport.
 The central issue for spin-based transistors is the realization of efficient generation, manipulation and detection schemes for spin currents and spin accumulations.
 While the conventional means of doing this involve ferromagnetic structures~\cite{Fabian_2004}, these steps could also be achieved via all-electrical means, hence bypassing the need for magnetic components, by exploiting spin-orbit interaction (SOI).
 The proposals based on exploiting the phenomena of current-induced spin accumulation \cite{ganichev2016} and the spin Hall effect -- the generation of spin currents transverse to an applied electric field \cite{Dyakonov} -- became the most commonly employed lines of study to achieve this goal.

 The SOI can be induced by the electric fields of either charge impurities or the crystal lattice.
 In the latter case, one speaks of an ``intrinsic'' SOI.
 Prominent examples are Rashba- and Dresselhaus-type SOI in semiconductor quantum wells \cite{winklerbook}.
 While the Dresselhaus SOI arises from a crystal's lack of inversion center, the Rashba term arises in low-dimensional systems, and it is induced by inversion symmetry breaking generated by the confining electric field of a quantum well.
 Because this electric field can be tuned by top or back gates, as established in two-dimensional electron gases (2DEGs) over 20 years ago~\cite{nitta}, it is possible to modulate the Rashba SOI both spatially, and in principle, temporally.
-A spatial variation can generate a spin dependent force~\cite{nitta_05}, and a temporally oscillating SOI may be capable of inducing charge and spin currents in the absence of any bias voltage~\cite{malshukov2003,tang2005}.
+A spatial variation can generate a spin dependent force~\cite{nitta_05}, and a temporally oscillating SOI may be capable of inducing charge and spin currents in the absence of any bias voltage~\cite{malshukov2003,Governale_2003,Sharma_2003}.
 Such physics is most conveniently handled by rewriting the SOI in terms of non-Abelian gauge fields \cite{mathur1992,froehlich1993,aleiner2001}.
 Among other things, such an approach allows one to directly identify spin-electric and spin-magnetic fields ~\cite{malshukov2003,tokatly2008,gorini_1,Adagideli_2012,gorini_2}.
-The latter accelerate electrons longitudinally or sideways \`a la Lorentz, respectively, but their sign depends on the electronic spin -- opposite spin species are accelerated and bent in opposite directions.
-While these fields may exist in the presence of time-independent and homogeneous spin-orbit (and Zeeman) interaction, additional components appear when the SOI is time- and space-dependent \cite{tokatly2008,gorini_1}.
-Such components were recently studied and proposed as additional means to control spin transport at the mesoscopic level \cite{Adagideli_2012}.
+These fields accelerate electrons longitudinally or sideways \`a la Lorentz, respectively, but their sign depends on the electronic spin -- opposite spin species are accelerated and bent in opposite directions.
+While these fields may exist in the presence of time-independent and homogeneous spin-orbit (and Zeeman) interaction, additional components appear when the SOI is time- and space-dependent \cite{tokatly2008,gorini_1,Adagideli_2012}.
+The effects of driven or position dependent Rashba SOI have been further studied in various systems ranging from diffusive semiconductor \cite{gorini_1,linder} and graphene \cite{lopez_1,torres, Berche} devices to spin pumping ~\cite{Avishai,Hui_2012,Xiao_2013, Romeo_2009,Lin_2008,Li_2007}.